 To achieve full email deliverability, generate engagement in your warm-up emails.
-It is vital to have some daily conversations as it is a continuous 8-12 week operation.
+It is vital to have daily conversations as it is a continuous 8-12 week operation.
 Having a faithful response base gives the ISP a hint about your legitimacy.
-Sending the emails at a fixed time and also not sending more than 1.5X the previous day's volume is essential.
-Also, the same content shouldn’t be sent for more than 4-5 days.
+Sending the emails at a fixed time and not sending more than 1.5X the previous day's volume.
+Also, you shouldn't send the same content for more than 4-5 days.

-This is how a typical warm-up plan looks like assuming we are looking at a scale of 300K/day.
+This is what a typical warm-up plan looks like assuming we are looking at a scale of 300K/day.